-There are no additional parcels or easements needed for the Adjustments as all of the Adjustments are in public road right-of-way.
+There are no additional parcels or easements needed for the Adjustment as the Adjustment is in public road right-of-way.
 A listing of rights-of-way and easements can be found on Attachment D.

 (9) Technical features of the project.